nicolasperfeito/nicolasperfeito/README.md

 <p align="justify"> My name is Nicolas Perfeito.
-I'm 27 years old, born, raised and living in Brazil.
-I have a bachelors degree in Law and a masters degree in Sociology but nowadays I'm studying to become a programmer.
+I'm 28 years old, born, raised and living in Brazil.
+I have a bachelors degree in Law and a masters degree in Sociology but nowadays I'm studying to pursue an carreer in I.T.
 Looking foward to contribute to the Open Source community.
           </p>
 <p>&#127891; UNIVALI</p>
 <p>&#128013; Python</p>